ekjotsinghmakhija/docs/README.md

-# Civo Documentation
+# Backpack Documentation

-This repository serves as the source for [Civo](https://www.civo.com) documentation.
-The source files in the repository are used to render the documentation pages at https://www.civo.com/docs .
+This repository serves as the source for [Backpack](https://www.Backpack.app) documentation.
+The source files in the repository are used to render the documentation pages at https://www.Backpack.app .

 You can contribute to this repository by submitting a Pull Request with your suggested changes.
 Once merged to the main branch, these changes will be reflected on the site.
 Read our [contributing document](CONTRIBUTING.md) for more detail.